zriyansh/signoz.io/docs/instrumentation/php.md

 #### Testing with sample PHP application

-If you want to test out how SigNoz works with a sample PHP application, check out a sample Nestjs application at this [GitHub](https://github.com/SigNoz/sample-php-app).
+If you want to test out how SigNoz works with a sample PHP application, check out a sample PHP application at this [GitHub](https://github.com/SigNoz/sample-php-app).